lb930/AWS/Youtube API Cron Job/readme.md

 }
 ```

-On successful upload it will send a simply email stating that data was ingested into the database.
+On successful upload it will send a simple email stating that data was ingested into the database.
 If the upload fails, it will reference the error message.